bullhorn/extension-configuration-starter/README.md

     - You can add arbitrary application parameters to these files, which will be injected into all extracted interactions
       * e.g. `"admin.usertype.id": "12,13,14"` will replace any occurences of `${admin.usertype.id}` with `12,13,14`
       * Because of string interpolation in ES6, be sure to only use single quotes when injecting variables...`'`, not ``` ` ```
+      * e.g. adminUserTypeId: '${admin.usertype.id}'
     - By default there is one environment file for prod and one for staging, with corresponding npm jobs
       * The `deploy` job uses `environment.prod.json`, `deploy:staging` uses `environment.staging.json`
       * More environments can be added by adding new environment files and new npm jobs in `package.json`.
-Copy an existing npm job and change the final parameter to the name of your environment
-      * e.g. making a job
-        ```
-          "deploy:qa": "node bin/build-and-upload.js qa"
-        ```
-        will expect a file `environment.qa.json` to exist in the `environments` folder
     - Configure your users that will be used to deploy your interactions
       * you can provide an array of `users`
         - each user object should have a `username`, `password`, and `privateLabelId` parameter